FinweLtd/doc-livesync-all/docs/user_guide/installing.md

 You can get a license directly via the app.
 It is easy, you can purchase a subscription using an in-app payment as follows:

 1. Start the LiveSYNC app.
 You will enter the *Home* screen.
 Notice the top bar.
-On the right side you will find text that indicates the current license status: *Player* means the trial mode.
-Tap the cogwheel next to the text.
+On the right side, you will find text that indicates the current license status. *Player* means the trial mode.
+Tap the cogwheel next to it.

     ![License](img/license_applying_step_1.jpg)

 2. The *Settings* screen opens.
-Select *Subscription* page from the left side menu and available license options will be shown.
+Select *Subscription* page from the left side menu.
+Available license options will be shown.
 Tap the option that suits you best.
-The usual Apple AppStore in-app payment process begins.
-Follow the instructions on screen to complete purchase.
+The usual Apple AppStore / Google Play Store in-app payment process begins.
+Follow the instructions on the screen to complete the purchase.

     ![License](img/license_applying_step_2.jpg)

-3. Once the purchase has completed the license will be applied and the text in the top bar changes to indicate your license type.
-Your subscription type is marked active and its expiration date appears at the bottom of the license button.
+3. Once the purchase has completed, the license will be applied.
+The text in the top bar changes to indicate your new license type.
+Your subscription type is marked active.
+Its expiration date appears at the bottom of the license button.

     ![License](img/license_applying_step_6.jpg)

 !!! note
-    If you cannot use the in-app payment mechanism for some reason, ask for assistance from your local distributor or Finwe (the makers of LiveSYNC).
+    If you cannot use the in-app payment mechanism, ask for assistance from your local distributor or Finwe (the makers of LiveSYNC).
 The license can be activated also with a prepaid code.

 !!! note
     If you received the LiveSYNC app pre-installed with a kit such as the 360 Video Starter Kit, the software is probably already licensed.
 However, the license may need to be activated when you take the kit in use the very first time.
 Follow the instructions in the kit.
 If in doubt, please check from your reseller.